tbourigault/PHPValidateEmailDomain/README.md

 This repository provides a PHP function to validate the domain of an email address using DNS over HTTPS (DoH) service providers.

-The function, `validateEmailDomainWithDoH()`, validates an email address by sending a DNS query to one or more DoH server (with some reputable defaults included) and checking if the domain of the email has an MX record, and if this MX record is flagged as malware related or not.
+The function, `isValid()`, validates an email address by sending a DNS query to one or more DoH server (with some reputable defaults included) and checking if the domain of the email has an MX record, and if this MX record is flagged as malware related or not.